Mini-Conf/Mini-Conf/templates/content/sponsor.md

 - Verbal acknowledgment of contribution in the opening and closing remarks of the conference
 - Access to CHIL 2022 attendees’ contact and CV who opt-in for career opportunities
 - Dedicated time at the reception or a keynote session
-- Participate in the Research Roundtables
+- Host a Research Roundtable
 - Present demo during the poster session
 - Free registration for up to ten (10) representatives from your organization
 - Free company booth at the venue